Communication noise: Psychological noise

-Psychological noise can also include factors such as one’s current mood and one’s interest in the conversation topic.
-For example, suppose the receiver has a general liking to the sender in the communication encounter.
+Psychological noise can also include factors such as one’s current mood and interest in the conversation topic.
+For example, suppose the receiver has a general liking for the sender in the communication encounter.
 In that case, the receiver will be more successful in effectively listening to the sender’s message, and he or she will be able to respond effectively.
 Also, if the receiver is in either a bad or good mood, it will have an impact on how he or she receives the message.
 Although a positive emotion can increase the possibility of a successful communication encounter, it can also have a negative impact.
 It is crucial to recognize these emotions and analyze whether they are impacting the message transmission.

 Environmental noise

 Environmental noise can be any external noise that can potentially impact the effectiveness of communication.
-These noises can be any type of sight (i.e., car accident, television show), sound (i.e., talking, music, ringtones), or stimuli (i.e., tapping on the shoulder) that can distract someone from receiving the message.
+These noises can be any type of sight (i.e., car accident, television show), sounds (i.e., talking, music, ringtones), or stimuli (i.e., tapping on the shoulder) that can distract someone from receiving the message.
 These noises can significantly impact the success of message transmission from the sender to the receiver.
 For example, two individuals at a party might have to speak louder to understand one another, and it might become frustrating.
 They are also very distracting, which will have a severe impact on one’s listening abilities - a crucial part of effective communication.